mind-yer-website/mind-yer-website.github.io/docs/index.md

 ### Commenting

-Explain design or architectural decisions that cannot be conveyed in code alone by adding comments to your code.
+Your code should be easy to read and understand on its own, but its also important to comment your code.

-Be sure that in conjunction with writing code that adheres to these guidelines, someone can pick up your code and immediately understand it.
+Rather than commenting every line of code, add a code block at the top of the function.
+If there is a specific set of code that is especially complex, then you can comment line by line for that code only.

 Be verbose with your comments but ensure: